On the maximum black hole mass at solar metallicity: Introduction

-Recently, two studies offered new results in terms of final masses of massive stellar models.
-Final star mass may be taken as a proxy for BH mass (direct BH formation) or as an upper limit on BH mass (if there is a supernova explosion involved in BH formation).
-First, ~\cite{Bavera2023} performed stellar evolution of massive stars in the Zero-Age Main Sequence (ZAMS) star mass range $M_{\rm zams}=15-150\msun$ at $Z=0.014$ with the {\tt MESA} evolutionary code.
-They found that BH mass increases from $M_{\rm BH}=3\msun$ at $M_{\rm zams}=15\msun$ to peak value at $M_{\rm BH}=35\msun$ at $M_{\rm zams}=75\msun$, and then BH mass rapidly decreases with initial mass to $M_{\rm BH}=15\msun$ at $M_{\rm zams}=100\msun$.
-They also found that for more massive stars ($M_{\rm zams}>100\msun$) BH mass does not change at remains more or less constant ($M_{\rm BH}=14\msun$).
+Recently, two studies (that we are using as a comparison) offered new results in terms of final masses of massive stellar models.
+The final star mass may be taken as a proxy for BH mass (direct BH formation) or as an upper limit on BH mass (if there is a supernova explosion involved in the BH formation).
+First, ~\cite{Bavera2023} performed stellar evolution of massive stars (both as single stars and as parts of a binary system) in the Zero-Age Main Sequence (ZAMS) star mass range $M_{\rm ZAMS}=15-150$\,M$_\odot$ at $Z=0.014$ with the {\tt MESA} evolutionary code.
+They found that the BH mass from single star evolution increases from $M_{\rm BH}=3$\,M$_\odot$ at $M_{\rm ZAMS}=15$\,M$_\odot$ to a peak value at $M_{\rm BH}=35$\,M$_\odot$ at $M_{\rm ZAMS}=75$\,M$_\odot$, and then BH mass rapidly decreases with initial mass to $M_{\rm BH}=15$\,M$_\odot$ at $M_{\rm ZAMS}=100$\,M$_\odot$.
+They also found that for more massive stars ($M_{\rm ZAMS}>100$\,M$_\odot$) the BH mass does not change and remains more or less constant ($M_{\rm BH}=14$\,M$_\odot$).
 Second, ~\cite{Martinet2023} provided models performed with the {\sc Genec} (Geneva evolution code).
 We only pick the rotating models at $Z=0.014$ from this study for our comparison.
-These include $M_{\rm zams}=180,\ 250,\ 300\msun$.
-Final masses (end of C-burning) of these models are $M_{\rm final}=42,\ 28,\ 37\msun$.
+These include $M_{\rm ZAMS}=180,\ 250,\ $300\,M$_\odot$.
+Final masses (end of C-burning) of these models are $M_{\rm final}=42,\,28$, and 37\,M$_\odot$.
 Additionally these models at final stage are WC/WO spectral subtype stars.
 For such final masses we may expect that they approximately correspond to BH masses.
-On one hand for such high final masses supernova models predict direct BH formation~\citep{Fryer2012}, on the other hand pulsational pair-instability supernovae are predicted to start removing mass for helium cores more massive than $\sim 35-40\msun$~\citep{Woosley2017}.
+On one hand for such high final masses supernova models predict direct BH formation~\citep{Fryer2012}, on the other hand pulsational pair-instability supernovae are predicted to start removing mass for helium cores more massive than $\sim 35-40$~M$_\odot$~\citep{Woosley2017}.